15-Minute Dried Pollock Soup (Bugeo-guk)

 What is dried pollock?

-It comes from pollock fish (or pollack, 북어) caught in the deep Alaskan ocean that has been left to dry by the wind from the sea.
-When the fish is fully dried, it becomes feather-light and flaky.
+Dried pollock comes from pollock fish (or pollack, 북어) caught in the deep Alaskan ocean and dried by the sea wind.
+Once fully dried, the fish becomes feather-light and flaky.

-Depending on the drying process used, it can be divided into either bugeo (북어) or hwangtae (황태).
-Most shredded form of packaged pollock is hwangtae, but you can use either kind for this recipe.
+The drying process determines its type: bugeo (북어) or hwangtae (황태).
+Most packaged, shredded pollock is hwangtae, but either type works for this recipe.

-There are other types of hearty Korean hangover soups, too, but this pollock soup recipe is the easiest to fix as a quick homemade hangover remedy in the busy morning.
+While there are other hearty Korean hangover soups, this pollock soup is one of the easiest to whip up at home, especially on a busy morning.

 Dried shredded pollock is in the main cast, of course.
 You can find it easily in many Korean stores or purchase it online.